microsoft/BotBuilder-V3/bot-framework-faq.md

 ## You state that the Bot Directory is “coming soon” – when will it be available?

-Effective immediately, developers can elect to make their bots public and submit them for approval during bot registration.
+Effective immediately, developers can elect to make their bots public and submit them for review during bot registration.
 We cannot provide a specific schedule for when the directory will go live at this time (a broadcast announcement will be made when the directory is made public, likely via a blog post).

 ## How does Microsoft Bot Framework compare with other bot development tools?